Rules of the course

 The primary motivation for introduction of the online quizzes and homework problems is to help your learning process (you receive feedback in real time).
 Your performance in quizzes and homework problems does not affect the final grade.
 Feel free to make some mistakes while learning.

 However, some thresholds do have to be passed in quizzes and homework problems to earn the credit (“zápočet” in Czech), and to be allowed to take an exam.
 The bar is not high, but if you are neglecting the quizzes and homework assignments, your passing will be in danger.
-Namely, at least 70% of competences (demonstrated in quizzes and homework problems) must be provably mastered. #TODO: how about retaking the quizzes and resubmitting the hw solutions?
+Namely, at least 70% of competences (demonstrated in quizzes and homework problems) must be provably mastered.

 Final exam

 The final grade will be based on the exam organized at the end of the semester (in the exam period).
-The final exam will have both an open-book and closed-book parts. #TODO: details will be added.
+The final exam will have both an open-book and closed-book parts.

 Overall grade